Attingham Park

 Attingham Park /'ætɪŋəm/ is an English country house and estate in Shropshire.
 Located near the village of Atcham, on the B4380 Shrewsbury to Wellington road.
-It is owned by the National Trust.
-It is a Grade I listed building.
+It is owned by the National Trust and is a Grade I listed building.

-Attingham Park was built in 1785 for Noel Hill, 1st Baron Berwick, who already owned a house on the site called Tern Hall.
+Attingham Park was built in 1785 for Noel Hill, 1st Baron Berwick, replacing a house on the site called Tern Hall.
 With money he inherited, along with his title, he commissioned the architect George Steuart to design a new and grander house to be built around the original hall.
-The new country house encompassed the old property entirely, and once completed it was given the name Attingham Hall.
+The new country house encapsulated the old property entirely, and once completed it was given the new name 'Attingham Hall'.